d0rich/th2-docs/content/getting-started/install-demo/analyze-script/_index.md

 - Size (_OrderQty_) = 100
 - Price = 54 (_x-1_ | _x_ depends on instrument)

-To the end of the **step 5** response message about successfully trades or cancelling order, because IOC cannot be just placed.
+To the end of the **step 5** response message about successfully trades or cancelling order expected, because IOC cannot be just placed.

 There are **2 buy orders** with overall size (30 + 10) not bigger